 The Statement of Revenues, Expenses and Changes in Net Position distinguishes between operating and non-operating revenues.
 Operating revenues, such as tuition and fees, result from exchange transactions associated with the principal activities of the College.
 Exchange transactions are those in which each party to the transactions receives or gives up essentially equal values.
-Non-operating revenues arise from exchange transactions not associated with the College 's principal activities, such as investment income and from all non-exchange transactions, such as state appropriations.
+The College has determined that all federal grant and contracts (excluding Pell grants), state grants and contracts, local grants and contracts and nongovernmental grants and contracts, which are not designated for the purchase of capital assets, will be considered operating revenue.
+Nonoperating revenues arise from exchange transactions not associated with the College's principal activities, such as investment income and from all nonexchange transactions, such as state appropriations, gifts, and Pell grants.